 My husband, on the other hand, thinks that any sandwich that happens to have melty cheese on it is considered a “grilled cheese.”
 No matter how much doctoring you do to it, it’s still a grilled cheese.
 I argue that it’s a slippery slope when you start calling any old sandwich with melted cheese a “grilled cheese.”
 I mean, what’s to stop people from calling a cheeseburger a “grilled cheese with beef.”
 Chaos.
 CHAOS, I SAY.
 Words mean something, people!

-(For what it’s worth, I also consider chili a soup, and my husband thinks I’m crazy—he says it’s its own “thing.”)
+(For what it’s worth, I also consider chili—like my beloved Taco Turkey Chili—a soup.
+My husband thinks I’m crazy—he says it’s its own “thing.”)

 I have been a simple grilled cheese evangelical for a few years now, and honestly, I’ll spew my rhetoric to anyone who will listen (which, really, isn’t many).
 I can be quite stubborn, actually.